Steelers beat Browns 28-14 but miss out on playoffs

 Browns: LB Reggie Ragland left in the first half with a shoulder injury. … CB Denzel Ward did not play in the second half due to a shoulder injury.
 Ward was questionable during the week. … T Jedrick Wills went to the sideline in the final minute with a leg injury.

-Steelers: WR Gunnar Olszewski injured his left leg on a jet sweep in the third quarter. … C Mason Cole was evaluated for a left ankle injury in the third quarter but did not miss a series. … TE Pat Freiermuth left with a left leg injury in the fourth quarter.
+Steelers: WR Gunnar Olszewski injured his left leg on a jet sweep in the third quarter. … TE Pat Freiermuth left with a left leg injury in the fourth quarter.

 KOSAR FIRED

 Former Browns quarterback and Ohio native Bernie Kosar said he was fired from the team’s radio broadcast team on Sunday.
-Kosar admitted earlier this week to placing a bet on the Browns to win the game.
+Kosar said earlier in the week he placed a bet on the Browns to win the game.
 Ohio made sports betting legal on Jan.
 1.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL